hxdith/hxdith/README.md

--Hi I'm Hadith Mukrish
+-Hi I'm Hadith Mukrish!

 -I'm from Ngee Ann Polytechnic studying Information Technology

--I'm familiar with basic python, c# and HTML
+-I'm familiar with basic python, c#, javascript, and a little bit of lua!

 -I look forward to learn many languages in the future!